SEBR-0429/u3_react_states_lab/README.md

 ## Bonus
 - Use a 3rd Party API to find the flag for each state when you click into that route
+- Have each of your mapped states in the "Borders:" array link to their own route
 - Find a Pizza image and map it to each state's page based off of their 'Quality of Pizza' value